KireJovanosky/Chat-application/README.md

 ## Installation

-Step-by-step instructions on how to install and set up your project locally.
+Step-by-step instructions on how to install and set up the project locally.

 ```bash
 # Clone the repository